Docs-Geek/api-documentation-course/docs/dev-setup.md

 **_To start the API server_**:

-1. In the terminal tab, type:
+1. From the **Terminal** tab, type:
    ```bash
    npm run start
    ```
-2. Hit **Enter** to run the script.
-"Connected to MongoDB" indicates that the server has started successfully.
+2. Hit ENTER on your keyboard to run the script and wait for a moment.
+   - The final line displayed should say, "Connected to MongoDB," indicating that the server has started successfully.

 <br/>